Prisoners of War (TV series)

-The programme was acquired by 20th Century Fox Television before it aired in Israel, and was adapted into the eight seasons and 96 episodes of the series Homeland for Showtime in the United States from 2011 to 2020.
-In India it was officially adapted as the 110 episode television series P.O.W. - Bandi Yuddh Ke by Nikhil Advani in 2016 and 2017 with Raff consulting for the series.
-In Russia it was adapted into the TV series Rodina in 2015.
+The programme was acquired by 20th Century Fox Television before it aired in Israel, and was adapted into the eight-season series Homeland for Showtime in the United States from 2011 to 2020.
+In India, it was adapted as the 110-episode television series P.O.W. - Bandi Yuddh Ke by Nikhil Advani in 2016 and 2017, with Raff consulting for the series.
+In Russia, it was adapted into the TV series Rodina in 2015.

 Plot

-The series, set in 2008, depicts three Israeli soldiers who were captured 17 years previously while on a secret mission with their unit in Lebanon.
+The series, set in 2008, depicts three Israeli soldiers who were captured 17 years previously while on a secret mission with their unit in Lebanon and two of them have returned from their captivity in Syria.

 Season 1

 The story begins with the soldiers' return home after years of negotiations for their freedom.
-Nimrode Klein and Uri Zach return alive, along with the remains of Amiel Ben-Horin.
+Nimrod Klein and Uri Zach return alive, along with the remains of Amiel Ben-Horin.

-The series explores the reintegration of Nimrode and Uri into a society which has made them national icons, and into an interrupted family life, while working through the trauma of having been held captive and tortured.
+The series explores the reintegration of Nimrod and Uri into a society which has made them national icons, and into an interrupted family life, while working through the trauma of having been held captive and tortured.
 They must deal with partners who waited or moved on, children who have grown up without them, and parents who have died.

 They also have to undergo psychiatric evaluations and military debriefings.
 When a military psychiatrist finds discrepancies in their stories, an investigation is launched to discover what they are hiding.

 Season 2

-After flashbacks to events at a school in Metula in 1990, and to the period shortly after Nimrode and Uri's release, the second season rejoins the story a few days after the events at the end of the first season.
+After flashbacks to events at a school in Metula in 1990, and to the period shortly after Nimrod and Uri's release, the second season rejoins the story a few days after the events at the end of the first season.

-Initially disagreeing on what to do with their discovery that Amiel may still be alive, Nimrode and Uri take the information to Haim and Iris, who start to pursue their own (unofficial) investigation into what happened to Amiel—with unanticipated consequences.
+Initially disagreeing on what to do with their discovery that Amiel may still be alive, Nimrod and Uri take the information to Haim and Iris, who start to pursue their own (unofficial) investigation into what happened to Amiel—with unanticipated consequences.

-Alongside this, the series continues to follow Nimrode and Uri (and the soldiers' families) as they pick up the pieces of their lives post-release.
+Alongside this, the series continues to follow Nimrod and Uri (and the soldiers' families) as they pick up the pieces of their lives post-release.
 It also depicts Amiel for the first time as a living character—rather than in the visions experienced by Amiel's younger sister, Yael—and follows his new life as Yusuf, a Muslim, in Syria.